-Interpretation of the RC drilling indicates Faraday is a stacked pegmatite system dipping shallowly at -25° to the west with widths varying up to 18m in downhole width with minor parasitic veins narrower in thickness and hosted within the Mt Edwards ultramafic suite.
+Interpretation of the RC drilling indicates Faraday is a stacked pegmatite system dipping shallowly at -25° to the west of widths varying up to 18m in downhole width with minor parasitic veins narrower in thickness and hosted within the Mt Edwards ultramafic suite.
 The base of weathering/oxidation is extremely shallow, with oxidation and clay minerals observed to a depth of less than 5-10m.

-Spodumene mineralisation whilst occurring throughout the logged pegmatite body shows variable zonation which is supported by the RC drilling assay results and the new diamond core.
-High grade zones of spodumene mineralisation are found concentrated locally within pegmatite veins that require further drilling and investigation is needed to understand the mineralisation controls.
+Visual spodumene mineralisation is generally pervasive throughout the logged pegmatite body which is supported by the RC drilling assay results.
+High grade zones of spodumene mineralisation are found concentrated locally within pegmatite veins that suggests further investigation is needed to understand the mineralisation controls.